tomtom1103/The_Helvetica_Scenario/README.md

 # The Helvetica Scenario

-The Helvetica Scenario is a (soon to be) collection of tutorials that I've handwritten for the course [Business Analytics](https://github.com/pilsung-kang/Business-Analytics-IME654-) at Korea University.
+The Helvetica Scenario is a collection of tutorials that I've handwritten for the course [Business Analytics](https://github.com/pilsung-kang/Business-Analytics-IME654-) at Korea University.